nasseef/cs/README.md

   ```
     > On Windows use `./a.exe` instead of `./a.out`.   `-g` option is needed to use a debugger such as `gdb` or `lldb`.

+#### Auto Save
+You can configure VS Code to automatically save your file.
+Several options are available:
+- Open the `Settings` menu option
+- Search for `Auto Save`
+- Select the desired option from the drop-down menu

 #### Helpfull user snippets